Ishaanbal/OutageAnalysis-Model/README.md

 ## Framing a Prediction Problem

 Based on the exploration above, our immediate question was as follows: _**Based on the data available just moments after a power outage, are we able to predict whether the outage was due to an intentional attack?**_
-For us, this boiled down to a Binary Classification Task, we used the four features OUTAGE.START.TIME, MONTH, NERC.REGION, U.S._STATE (representing a spread of time and geographical info).
-We will predict the response variable IS_INTENTIONAL, a column we engineered from CAUSE.CATEGORY -- evaluating to True if the cause was an intentional attack and False otherwise.
-We chose this instead of multiclass classification since we were only concerned with predicting the intentional attacks in our research question, and believed that we could get more accurate and generalizable results predicting a binary value, as opposed to all seven of the classes present in CAUSE.CATEGORY.
+For us, this boiled down to a Binary Classification Task, we used the four features `OUTAGE.START.TIME`, `MONTH`, `NERC.REGION`, `U.S._STATE` (representing a spread of time and geographical info).
+We will predict the response variable `IS_INTENTIONAL`, a column we engineered from `CAUSE.CATEGORY` -- evaluating to True if the cause was an intentional attack and False otherwise.
+We chose this instead of multiclass classification since we were only concerned with predicting the intentional attacks in our research question, and believed that we could get more accurate and generalizable results predicting a binary value, as opposed to all seven of the classes present in `CAUSE.CATEGORY`.

 To measure the effectiveness of our model, we used accuracy.
 We chose accuracy because while it was important for us to be precise, we also felt that it was just as important to think about recall, and our ability to generalize.
 False Negatives are costly in our scenario because it would mean an intentional attack going unnoticed, and perpetrators getting away.
 Conversely, False Positives are also important, due to their ability to result in a waste of resources, as additional support could be dispatched towards the site of a false intentional attack.
 These reasons led us to accuracy, which considers both true and false negatives equally.